Chart Color Schemes

 Age

-Summerland Point - Gwandalan hosts an older demographic, ranking in the top quartile nationwide
+Summerland Point - Gwandalan hosts a notably older demographic compared to the national average

-The median age in Summerland Point - Gwandalan as of the 2021 Census was 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
-Compared to Greater Sydney, Summerland Point - Gwandalan had a higher percentage of residents aged 75-84 (9.4%) but fewer residents aged 25-34 (10.0%).
-Between the 2016 Census and the 2021 Census, the age group of 75 to 84 increased from 7.3% to 9.4%, while the age group of 15 to 24 increased from 10.8% to 11.9%.
-Conversely, the age group of 65 to 74 decreased from 13.5% to 12.3%, and the age group of 45 to 54 dropped from 13.6% to 12.4%.
-By 2041, demographic projections indicate significant shifts in Summerland Point - Gwandalan's age structure.
+The median age in Summerland Point - Gwandalan is 45 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Sydney, Summerland Point - Gwandalan has a higher proportion of residents aged 75-84 (9.4%), but fewer residents aged 25-34 (10.0%).
+According to the Census conducted on 24 August 2021, the age group of 75 to 84 years has increased from 7.3% to 9.4%, while the 15 to 24 age group has risen from 10.8% to 11.9%.
+Conversely, the 65 to 74 age group has decreased from 13.5% to 12.3%, and the 45 to 54 age group has dropped from 13.6% to 12.4%.
+By the year 2041, demographic projections indicate significant shifts in Summerland Point - Gwandalan's age structure.
 The 65 to 74 age group is projected to grow by 30%, reaching 1,130 people from 868.
-Notably, the combined age groups of 65 and above will account for 62% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 0 to 4 and 5 to 14 age groups are projected to have reduced numbers.
+Notably, the combined age groups of 65 years and above will account for 62% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 0 to 4 and 5 to 14 age groups are projected to see reduced numbers.